3top1a/alkoholiq/README.md

 // Fixed size arrays
-// Arrays are denoted by the * symbol as they work like pointers array = [ 1 2 3 4 { + ( 3 2 ) } ]
+// Arrays are denoted by the * symbol as they work like pointers
+// Expressions can be used inside anything array = [ 1 2 3 4 { + ( 3 2 ) } ]
 // An array can also be created this way, substituting memset array_empty = [ 0 ; 3 ]
 // Strings are arrays
 string = "Hello, World!"
-beer = "🍺"
+// This string is four characters wide! beer = "🍺"

 // Operators
-// Math with priority
 two = 2
-// I'm too lazy to make actual math math = +( 5 *(5 two))
+// I'm too lazy to make actual math so enjoy reversed reverse polish notation math = +( 5 *(5 two))

 // Functions